 We cover how busy doctors can do Content Marketing.
 From the first year out who has more time than money and the seasoned businessman who can spend money and delegate the work out to professionals, this interview will cover strategies in modern marketing.

-DISCLOSURE: This episode is sponsored by swanson.com use code DOCTORS20 to save 20%
+DISCLOSURE: This episode is sponsored by swanson.com use code DOCTORS20 to save 20% on supplements and other products.

 Content Marketing for Doctors is educating your community on conditions that you want to treat in an engaging and informative way, actually providing value.